black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 The .map() method here will call the myFunc function, passing the same arguments that a .map() callback takes.
 The first argument is the value of the array at the current iteration, so newArray would be [value: 1, value: 2, value: 3].

 Pass a reference to your elemValue function as the callback to your .map() method.

+# Step 52
+Because elemValue returns a function, your addCharacters function ultimately returns an array of function references.
+You want the .map() method to run the inner function of your elemValue function, which means you need to call elemValue instead of reference it.
+Pass num as the argument to your elemValue function.